leonixyz/sunday-lang/README.md

 #SUNDAY-LANG
 ######the programming language to learn during foggy sundays

-The idea is to crete a new imperative language that gets compiled to C. This language is inspired by AppleScript [http://en.wikipedia.org/wiki/AppleScript].
+The idea is to crete a new language that gets compiled to C. This language is inspired by AppleScript [http://en.wikipedia.org/wiki/AppleScript].

 This is an example of how the synthax should become:

 ```
 (
+    use variable x
     set variable c to 10

     while c > 1 do